 This section of the St Godric’s RC Primary website is focused on our Curriculum and provides an overview of the Early Years Foundation Stage (EYFS) Framework and the Curriculum offer for children in Years 1 to 6.
-There are also sections on Spiritual, Moral, Social and Cultural (SMSC) Development including British values at St Godric’s RC Primary School.
+There are also sections on Spiritual, Moral, Social and Cultural (SMSC) Development and our approach to British Values at St Godric’s RC Primary School.

 In line with statutory requirements, St Godric’s RC Primary School Curriculum was launched in September 2014, coinciding with the introduction of the National Curriculum in England.

 At St Godric’s RC Primary School we aim to offer a curriculum that is broad and balanced; which promotes spiritual, moral, mental and physical development; and which prepares our pupils for the opportunities, responsibilities and experiences of later life.

 The St Godric’s RC Primary School Curriculum comprises all the learning and other experiences that we plan for our pupils.
 This, of course, includes the requirements of the National Curriculum and the Come and See Religious Education programme endorsed by the Diocese of Hexham and Newcastle.
 Through our curriculum we also extend pupils’ understanding of the cultural diversity of modern British society.